zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Understand your due dates
 - Find mentors and community
 - Submit your topic(s)
-- Find out the selectioned topics
+- Find out the selected topics
+- Attend the event

 ![process](images/checklist.png)